 The Value of a Grief Support Group

-Rev. Marci L. DeVier is the Grief Support Group facilitator, She is an Interfaith Minister with a background of working with many spiritual paths, different religious orientations, and people that are questioning their faith.
+Rev. Marci L. DeVier is an Interfaith Minister with a background of working with many spiritual paths, different religious orientations, and people that are questioning their faith.
 She worked as a Hospice Chaplain at Community Hospices of America for 8 years and provided support for the patients, caregivers and their families.
 As Bereavement Coordinator she followed up with the families every month for a year after the patient died.
 She facilitated grief groups and coordinate patient and family visits.
 She organized and created yearly “Celebration of Life Memorial Services” for families and coworkers.
 Memorial Services were available for families that did not have spiritual support.